johntango/MemAssistants/README.md

 The advantage of OpenAI VectorDB is that it is integrated into our Assistant and has been tuned by them The advantage of ChromaDB is it gives us more flexibility in interaction with other LLMS or Agents

-Problem: store_in_memory does not have access to web-server data structure eg MEMORY.
-Can we pass pointer in when store_in_memory is called eg execute(memory, document, question) At presen store_in_memory "regains" its state by reading in file.

 ## VectorDB and File Upload from Directory

 We use the OpenAI inbuilt VectorDB that allows us 10,000 files with total storage 100GB